Merkov77/Dantejsr/readme.md

 -----------------------------------------------

-From a component you can also knock at the container for his name, after all it is a box.
+From a component you can also call the container by its name, after all it is a box.

-There is another function that it enables working with names of class repeated, he is called Dan.common({}), where the keys of the object that he should contain, common the names of class will be, and your values the properties that will assign to all the elements HTML with the same name class, including logical functions, not only I style.
+There is another method that allows us to work with repeated class names, it is called Dan.common ({}), where the keys of the object that it must contain, will be the common class names, and their values ​​the properties that will be assigned to all the elements html with the same class name, including logical functions, not just style.

 	<button class="btn1"> btn 1 </button>
 	<button class="btn2"> btn 2 </button>